Header Image

 The brain is constantly being changed by positive and negative experiences (neuroplasticity).
 Neuroplasticity does not end when we grow up, but it does decrease.
 Neuroplasticity is a basic prerequisite for learning.

-Mild / controllable stress strengthens the existing neuronal connections, as they have proven their competence by successfully mastering the task.5
+Mild / controllable stress strengthens the existing neuronal connections, as these have proven their competence by successfully mastering the task.5

-Strong / uncontrollable stress, on the other hand, supports the dissolution of existing neural connections in the brain in order to make room for newer, better models, as the problem-solving models represented in the previous connections have not proven to be optimal for avoiding the current (in extreme cases: survival-threatening) stress situation.
+Strong / uncontrollable stress, on the other hand, supports the dissolution of existing neural connections in the brain to make way for newer, better models, as the problem-solving models represented in the previous connections have not proven to be optimal for avoiding the current (in extreme cases: survival-threatening) stress situation.

 Many people know that certain of their habits are dysfunctional and yet are unable to change them.
 After a drastic experience (uncontrollable stress), they are suddenly able to change their habits.